Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

-Numerous other methods of local string comparison have been proposed.
-The \emph{Smith--Waterman--Gotoh algorithm} \cite{Smith_Waterman:81,Gotoh:82} allows one to obtain the highest-scoring pair across all substring pairs in the input strings.
+\mysection{Window-local LCS and alignment plots} Numerous methods of local string comparison have been proposed in the past.
+The \emph{Smith--Waterman--Gotoh algorithm} \cite{Smith_Waterman:81,Gotoh:82} allows one to obtain the highest-scoring pair across all substring pairs in the two input strings.
 It can also be generalised to report all substring pairs scoring above a certain threshold.
 A significant drawback of the Smith--Waterman--Gotoh algorithm is that it generally favours long, less precise substring alignments over short, more precise ones (as noted e.g.\ by Arslan et al.\ \cite{Arslan+:01}).
-The quality of the alignment is also dependent on the scoring scheme: for example, for the LCS score, the algorithm only provides the trivial global comparison, so the method is generally only useful for weighted alignment scores with sufficiently high penalties (negative score weights) for gaps.
+The quality of the alignment is also dependent on the scoring scheme: for example, for the simplest LCS score, the algorithm only provides the trivial global comparison, so the method is generally only useful for weighted alignment scores with sufficiently high penalties (negative score weights) for gaps.

+The drawbacks of the Smith--Waterman--Gotoh approach have been addressed by the techniques of normalised alignment by Arslan et al.\ \cite{Arslan+:01}, and length-constrained alignment by Arslan and E{\u g}ecio{\u g}lu \cite{Arslan_Egecioglu:02}.
+Such methods typically have very high computational cost.
+To reduce this cost, various approximation algorithms for the same problems have been suggested (see \cite{Arslan_Egecioglu:02}).

+An alternative approach, is to obtain local comparison of two strings by computing an \emph{alignment plot,} i.e.\ an exhaustive set of alignments for pairs of fixed-length windows in both sequences.
+A similar method is used by Rasmussen et al.\ \cite{Rasmussen+:06}, where an algorithm for local alignment in fixed-length windows in described.
+The difference of our approach from that of \cite{Rasmussen+:06} is that the latter is designed to be very efficient when the similarity threshold is high, but becomes prohibitively expensive when looking for relatively low-similarity matches (e.g.\ 70\% similarity).
+In contrast, our method works equally efficiently for any similarity threshold.